juliennoe/AssetDirStat/README.md

 ## **📦 Installation**

-1. Copy the script into a folder under `Assets/Editor/AssetDiskStat.cs`.
+1. Copy the script into a folder under `Assets/Editor/AssetDirStat.cs`.
 2. Or install it via Unity Package Manager using this repository as a Git URL.

 ---

 ## **🧠 Usage**

-- Open the tool from `Tools > Analysis > Asset Disk Stat`.
+- Open the tool from `Tools > Analysis > Asset Dir Stat`.
 - Click **Scan** to analyze the project.
 - Select a file type on the left panel to view related assets.
 - Click an asset name to ping it in the Project.